How to get pregnant: How can I get pregnant?

 2. Exercise to get pregnant

 Exercise to help boost the circulation to your reproductive organs and also to help you maintain a healthy body and mind.
-Exercise can also help to reduce stress but too much or being over vigorous can do the opposite, so be mindful and aim for that which is realistic and achievable for you.
+Exercise - especially fertility yoga - can also help to reduce the stress and any pre-pregnancy anxiety you might be feeling.
+Be aware, that too much or being over-vigorous can do the opposite, so be mindful and aim for that which is realistic and achievable for you.

 3. Avoid stress and consider alternative therapies

-It also leads to problems with sleep, lowered libido, and an unhealthy appetite leading us to eat too much sugar, drink excessively or smoke, all of which can reduce the chance of getting pregnant.
-Meditation, yoga, mindfulness, being outdoors in nature, having a bath, spending time with close friends, or a hobby can all help reduce stress, as can acupuncture, reflexology, hypnotherapy and reiki.
+It also leads to lack of sleep, lowered libido, and an unhealthy appetite leading us to eat too much sugar, drink excessively, or smoke, all of which can reduce the chance of getting pregnant.
+Meditation, mindfulness, relaxation exercises, being outdoors in nature, having a bath, spending time with close friends, or a hobby can all help reduce stress, as can acupuncture, reflexology, hypnotherapy and reiki.

 4. Get plenty of sleep when trying to get pregnant

-Prioritise sleep (opens in new tab) and ensure your bedroom becomes a sanctuary that is conducive to sleep.
-It’s important to get enough rest when trying to get pregnant, to support your physical, mental and emotional health.
-This means clearing out the clutter (opens in new tab), not using any electrical devices such as TVs and mobile phones before bed time, and ensuring the room is dark enough to allow you to get the crucial 7-8 hours sleep a night that most of us need to be able to function well.
-The benefits of sleep to health are demonstrated in many studies.
+Prioritise sleep and ensure your bedroom becomes a sanctuary that is conducive to sleep.
+It’s important to get enough rest when trying to get pregnant, to support your physical, emotional, and perimental health.
+This means clearing out the clutter, not using any electrical devices such as TVs and mobile phones before bedtime, and ensuring the room is dark enough to allow you to get the crucial 7-8 hours sleep a night that most of us need to be able to function well.
+The benefits of deep sleep to health are demonstrated in many studies.

 5. Have frequent sex

 Have sex often and throughout your cycle.
-Most people become too obsessed with ovulation and the fertile window (opens in new tab) when trying to get pregnant, and confine sex to that time.
+Most people become too obsessed with using an ovulation calculator to track their fertile window when trying to get pregnant, and confine sex to that time.
 But as long as you’re having intercourse several times a week, there will be sperm available to fertilise the egg.
-This is because sperm can survive in the reproductive tract for several days and recent studies suggest that sperm quality may actually improve with more regular sex.
+This is because sperm can survive in the reproductive tract for several days.
+Recent studies suggest that sperm quality may actually improve with more regular sex.

 6. Take a supplement

 Get yourself on a good multivitamin supplement a few months before you start trying to get pregnant.
-For men, a supplement rich in antioxidants like vitamin C, E, selenium, zinc and garlic can support healthy sperm.
-Women should look towards a vitamin supplement that delivers the required dose of folate, iodine and vitamin D. Omega 3 is also important for both men and women as it influences the development of the baby’s brain and IQ as is a probiotic with studies suggesting the growing importance of the microbiome of the womb in achieving pregnancy.
+For men looking to increase sperm count, a supplement rich in antioxidants like vitamin C, E, selenium, zinc and garlic can help.
+Women should look towards a vitamin supplement that delivers the required dose of folic acid, iodine and vitamin D. Omega 3 is also important for both men and women as it influences the development of the baby’s brain and IQ as is a probiotic with studies suggesting the growing importance of the microbiome of the womb in achieving pregnancy.

 7. Stop smoking

-You absolutely need to stop smoking if you want to get pregnant, as this can cause damage to the lining of the womb, the eggs and sperm, but also adversely affect the health of your child, and cause all sorts of complications in your pregnancy.
-You also need to minimise alcohol or ideally avoid it altogether, as it has also been linked to abnormalities in the baby.
+You absolutely need to stop smoking to boost fertility, as this can cause damage to the lining of the womb, the eggs and sperm, but also adversely affect the health of your child, and cause all sorts of complications in your pregnancy.
+You also stop drinking alcohol - or cut right down, as it has also been linked to abnormalities in the baby.

 8. Avoid pollutants